ppy/osu-wiki/news/2021-05-13-mappers-report-april.md

 If you're craving for some details, [this newspost](https://osu.ppy.sh/home/news/2021-04-23-results-monthly-beatmapping-contest-march-2021) should satisfy your needs.

 Next up, the April edition of Monthly Beatmapping Contest greets us with a few novelties.
 For the first time ever, the contest will entertain osu!catch submissions in addition to osu! and osu!taiko.
-The limitations of this month are as follows:
+Though the submission period has since ended, the limitations for April were as follows:

 - **osu!**:
     - All sliders must use red anchors.